holdenlee/blog/pages/notes.md

 Note that most of these are sketchy - use at your own risk. (*) means this is a talk I gave.

-## Current classes
+## Spring 2016 classes

-I am collaborating on scribing MAT529 and MAT597 notes with [Kiran Vodrahalli](https://kiranvodrahalli.github.io/).
+I collaborated on scribing MAT529 and MAT597 notes with [Kiran Vodrahalli](https://kiranvodrahalli.github.io/).

 * [MAT519](https://dl.dropboxusercontent.com/u/27883775/wiki/math/pdfs/mat519.pdf) (Topics in Number Theory: Statistics of rational points on curves), source on [github](https://github.com/holdenlee/mat519)
 * [MAT529](https://dl.dropboxusercontent.com/u/27883775/wiki/math/pdfs/mat529.pdf) (Topics in Analysis: Metric embeddings and geometric inequalities), source on [github](https://github.com/holdenlee/mat529).